Course Outline

 Module 5: Application Performance Monitoring

-In addition to directly monitoring .NET applications through Operations Manager, you should understand how APM can be used with the full functionality of Visual Studio IntelliTrace Collector for gathering detailed application profiling traces.
+In addition to direct .NET application monitoring through Operations Manager, you should understand how APM can be used with Visual Studio IntelliTrace Collector for full application profiling traces.
 With System Center 2012, you can also integrate Operations Manager with Team Foundation Server.
 It is important to know how this integration is configured so that Operations Manager can synchronize alerts with work items in Team Foundation Server.

 Lessons